bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 We can now see that there are 285 days, 8 hours, 23 minutes, and 59 seconds between March 13, 2024 15:39:55 to Christmas Dec 25, 2024 00:00:00.

+#### DateTime to Seconds Conversion

+A DateTime object can represent 2 slightly things depending on the context:

+- a local date-time, using an implicit timezone (i.e. offset from UTC)
+- a UTC date-time, with a timezone offset of UTC+00:00

+The conversion of a DateTime to seconds will depend on which of the 2 concepts is represented by the DateTime, and unfortunately, there is no provision in the RPN83P app to specify the representation.
+Therefore, the conversion to seconds through `D*>S` is **not** supported for a DateTime object.
+A DateTime *must* be converted into a ZonedDateTime object before it can be converted into an integer number of seconds.

 ### TimeZone Object